ivanyeors/Relinky/Relinky - Scan and Relink Components/README.md

 3. Click "Install"

 ### Basic Usage
-1. Select the frames, components, or sections you want to scan (or leave unselected to scan entire page)
+1. Select the frames, components, or sections you want to scan (or leave unselected to scan the entire page)
 2. Open the plugin from Plugins > Relinky
 3. Configure scan settings (optional):
    - Toggle "Ignore Hidden Layers"
-   - Select layer types to include
+   - Include or exclude specific layer types
-4. Choose which references to scan for (typography, spacing, colors, etc.)
+   - Choose token categories (typography, spacing, colors, etc.)
-5. Click "Start Scan" to begin the analysis
+4. Click "Start Scan" to begin the analysis

 ### Working with Results
-- Results are grouped by type and value for easier management
+- Results are grouped by type and value for easier management and bulk resolution
+- View typography breakdowns, color previews, and library status to understand each issue
 - Click on any result to select the affected layers in your design
-- Use the navigation arrows to jump between instances
+- Use the navigation arrows to jump between instances, unlink variables, or rescan once resolved
 - Clear results and rescan as needed

 ### Live Watching Mode